California Automobile Assigned Risk Plan (CAARP)

 High-risk auto insurance policy

-When you are a high-risk driver, it can be difficult to get affordable car insurance, and sometimes you can't find an insurer willing to give you a policy at all.
+When you are a high-risk driver, it can be difficult to get affordable car insurance or get covered at all.

 There are several factors that may cause insurance companies to consider a driver "high risk," such as having less than three years of driving experience, getting multiple speeding tickets, or being below the age of 25.
 However, there are non-standard insurance companies that specialize in insuring high-risk drivers, unless a DUI involving drugs or other legally severe offenses — such as a minor with a DUI record — are involved.

-You may only apply for insurance through CAARP when you are unable to find a standard company to voluntarily insure you.
+You can only apply for insurance through CAARP if you are unable to find a standard company to voluntarily insure you.
 Also, policies for high-risk drivers through CAARP are usually more expensive than the general market, even for the minimum amount of coverage.

-Insurers in the pool have to offer at least the mandatory minimum limits, but it is up to the assigned insurer and the driver to reach an agreement on the coverage limits.
-However, insurance agents we’ve spoken to say that few companies are willing to provide limits higher than the state minimums to really high-risk drivers in California.
+Insurers in the pool must offer at least the mandatory minimum limits, but it is up to the assigned insurer and the driver to reach an agreement on coverage.
+Insurance agents we’ve spoken to claim that few companies are willing to provide limits higher than the state minimums to the highest-risk drivers in California.

 Each insurer is obligated to keep their CAARP-assigned high-risk drivers for three years.
 So if you are still a high-risk driver after three years — that is, you were unable to maintain a clean driving record in those three years or it wasn't enough time to bring your driving record down to a lower risk — then CAARP will assign you to a new insurance company if you aren't renewed.